 The good, the bad and the average of purchased services benchmarking.

-• How VIE saved one client $1 million in cost savings on a single RFP.
+$1 million cost savings identified by VIE for one hospital on a single RFP.

 📧 lmiller@viehealthcare.com